WTM SimulateExperimental AI simulationBETA

 Put a stock in front of the panel.

-Pick a ticker, choose a tier, and watch 20–80 AI personas argue it out.
-Your first step is a free account — the run itself takes one credit.
+Pick a ticker, choose a tier, and watch 20 to 80 AI personas argue it out.
+Your first step is a free account.
+The run itself takes one credit.

 Experimental AI simulation.
 The personas are AI constructs and their debate is not investment advice or a recommendation.